Snowfork/snowbridge/test/README.md

 # Local Testnet

-The E2E tests run against local deployments of the parachain, relayer and ganache.
+The E2E tests run against local deployments of the parachain, relayer and ethereum (geth).

 ## Requirements